 The best months to apply are February and September when the spring and autumn semesters begin.
 This is because most Chinese schools are currently actively recruiting new ESL teachers.

-Most contracts last one year, but you might get an extension of a few months if you wish to continue and your school likes your performance.
+Most contracts last one year, but you may receive a few-month extension if you wish to continue and your school is satisfied with your performance.

 Employment Benefits